nnirror/facet/README.md

 - Stop regenerating all patterns: `[ctrl + ,]`
 - Autocomplete / list methods: `[ctrl + space]`.
 This will list all available methods including their arguments in a dropdown menu, filtered by the text preceding the cursor position.
 If only one matching method is found, it will autocomplete that method.
 - Autoformat code: `[ctrl + f]`
+- Begin to create a new FacetPattern: `[ctrl + n]`.
+This will create a `$('').` at the current cursor position and place the cursor between the two single-quotes so the FacetPattern can be named.
 ---

 # Running "npm run facet"